 Their cut of revenue is 30% which is more than OnlyFans and Patreon who cut 20% of the revenue.
 Some other less popular platforms cut even a smaller percentage of the revenue.
 If the revenue sharing strategies of Facebook and Instagram (which is a subsidiary of Facebook) become more appealing to creators, then it will be because creators have already built a reputation and fan base on these platforms rather than having to start from zero on a different platform.

 Sex workers have benefited the most from these types of platforms because they transitioned from one-to-one, or a limited audience group, into a more scalable model.
 The platforms create a safer environment and a wider fan/client base.

 Traditionally, sex workers have to move door-to-door from one client to the other, which puts their lives at a lot of risks, especially when you consider the health impact since the pandemic started.
 This is even more true in countries where sex work is criminalized and pushed underground.

 “A lot of sex workers will have to move outdoors and do street-based sex work, which puts their lives in a lot of risk,” TS Jane said.

 Taylor Stevens is a 29-year-old cam model.
-Since this shift to growth of online platforms, she was able to increase her working hours and thus doubled her income.
+Since this shift, the growth of online platforms, she was able to increase her working hours and thus doubled her income.
 She is now making a lot of money when previously it was hard for her to make ends meet.
 Stevens is not the only one, Monica Huldt’s life also changed after using OnlyFans.
-She is one of the top earners on the platform making more than $100,000 a year, when two years ago she was barely able to make ends meet as well.
+She is one of the top earners on the platform making more than $100,000 a year when two years ago she was barely able to make ends meet as well.